 Parent Governors (elected by Parents) –

 Lucy Yates (Member of Resource Management Committee) - appointed 17th May 2016 for a 4 year term.

-Mark Long (Vice Chair of Governors, Chair of Resource Management Committee, Member of Standards Committee & Member of Resource Management Committee) - elected 26th January 2017 for a 4 year term.
+Mark Long (Vice Chair of Governors, Chair of Resource Management Committee, Member of Standards Committee, Member of Performance Management Committee) - elected 26th January 2017 for a 4 year term.

 Staff Governor (elected by Staff) –